Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Generalized Censoring Indicator

-where the product over an empty set is defined to be 1.
-For convenient reasons in the sequel and in order to further study $\widehat{F}_n$, we also introduce the empirical estimators for the distribution function $H$, $H^u$, $H^u_p$ and $\Lambda$ respectively given by
+where the product over an empty set is also defined to be 1.
+It is worth noting that the times of the jumps are the same for $F_n$ and $\widehat{F}_n$, but the jump sizes are different, especially when $\delta_i=0$ with no jump at $T_i$ for $F_n$.
+In order to further study $\widehat{F}_n$, we need to introduce the empirical estimators for the distribution function $H$, $H^u$, $H^u_p$ and $\Lambda$ respectively given by

 and